-Permitting and Composting Plan: Permits must be in place as required by the regulatory bodies, whether that be the Department of Environmental Quality (DEQ) or the local land use authorities.
+• Permitting and composting plan: Permits must be in place as required by the regulatory bodies, whether that be the Department of Environmental Quality (DEQ) or the local land use authorities.
 Often, the state department of transportation maintenance office can offer support through the permitting process.
 In some states, DEQ does not require a composting permit if you compost less than 20 tons of feedstock annually.
 Composting permits often include a thorough compost site and operation plan.
-This plan consists of a guidance document as well as additional documents including maps, property descriptions, site plans, and written descriptions of composting details or activities not provided in the operation plan.

-- Location: The site should be located in a welldrained site with little to no slope, at least 300 feet from waterways and wetlands and not within a floodplain.
-While an isolated site is best, if near other residences, it is screened and obstructed from view with consideration of prevailing wind directions, though odor and scavengers can be significantly limited with best management practices. - Components and Construction: Sites require a paved surface (asphalt, concrete, or compacted asphalt).
-Composting bins are most often constructed on top of the paved surface with walls made from Jersey barriers.
+This plan consists of a guidance document as well as additional documents including maps, property descriptions, site plans and written descriptions of composting details or activities not provided in the operation plan. • Location: The site should be located in a welldrained site with little to no slope, at least 300 feet from waterways and wetlands and not within a floodplain.
+While an isolated site is best, if near other residences, it is screened and obstructed from view with consideration of prevailing wind directions, though odor and scavengers can be significantly limited with best management practices.

+• Components and construction: Sites require a paved surface (asphalt, concrete, or compacted asphalt).
+Composting bins are most often constructed on top of the paved surface with walls made from jersey barriers.
 The number of bins and size of paved surface will depend on the number of carcasses to be composted but four bins on a 50 ft. square pad (approx.) will be typical for small composting operations.
-Bin width is often 20x 20 ft, but should be at least twice the width of the blade or bucket on the equipment you'll be using.
+Bin width is often 20x20 ft, but should be at least twice the width of the blade or bucket on the equipment you'll be using.
 The site should be enclosed with proper fencing to exclude scavengers.

-- Bulking Agents: Wood chips, straw, sawdust or compost can be used as a bulking agent, as each of these components has a high C:N ratio, and has a large enough particle size to allow for air flow, but not so large that it cools the pile.
-Sawdust can be eroded by wind, though placing wood chips on the exterior can help mitigate material loss. - Equipment required: The following is material necessary for composting: Bulking material (finished compost, woodchips, sawdust, straw, or combination of materials);, tTall chain link fence with barbed wire top surrounding the facility;, Llarge chain link gates;, sStarter compost material;, 3-4-foot probe thermometer;, suSupply of water (.
-Wwhere there is no water access, a water tank with a hose set up so you can spray the pile and/or bulking material) is an option;, ILoader, jJersey barrier (or equivalent) for constructing bins.;, aAsphalt, or concrete, or asphalt grindings to make a hard base surface for the bins;, ILatex or vinyl gloves for handling material; and cComposting logbook or log sheets to record composting data and activities. - Wildlife Disease Considerations: In areas where Chronic Wasting Disease (CWD) is prevalent and carcass composting sites accept wild game carcasses, it is important to consider that the prions that cause CWD do not break down in the composting process.
-If a facility accepts wild-life carcasses in addition to livestock carcasses, the wildlife compost must be kept separate from the livestock compost, and the equipment used to tend the compost must be separate as well.
-For example, in Montana, it is required that wild-life carcasses be composted separately from livestock carcasses.
+• Bulking agents.
+Wood chips, straw, sawdust or compost can be used as a bulking agent, as each of these components has a high C:N ratio and has a large enough particle size to allow for air flow, but not so large that it cools the pile.
+Sawdust can be eroded by wind, though placing wood chips on the exterior can help mitigate material loss.

+• Equipment required: The following is material necessary for composting: Bulking material (finished compost, woodchips, sawdust, straw, or combination of materials); tall chain link fence with barbed wire top surrounding the facility; large chain link gates; starter compost material; 3-4-foot probe thermometer; supply of water (where there is no water access, a water tank with a hose set up so you can spray the pile and/or bulking material); loader, jersey barrier (or equivalent) for constructing bins.; asphalt or concrete, or asphalt grindings to make a hard base surface for the bins; latex or vinyl gloves for handling material; and composting logbook or log sheets to record composting data and activities.

+• Wildlife disease considerations: In areas where Chronic Wasting Disease (CWD) exists and carcass composting sites accept wild game carcasses, it is important to consider that the prions that cause CWD do not break down in the composting process.
+If a facility accepts wildlife carcasses in addition to livestock carcasses, the wildlife compost must be kept separate from the livestock compost, and the equipment used to tend the compost must be separate as well.
+For example, in Montana, it is required that wildlife carcasses be composted separately from livestock carcasses.
 Additionally, it is important to consider appropriate use of the finished compost product to prevent spread of CWD.

 Step 4.
-Partnerships and Communication are key for Success
+Communicate for success